okikio/megacmd-docker/README.md

 * [TypeScript](https://www.typescriptlang.org/): I'm still not sure about it, but it leads to a cleaner code, at it didn't allow me to access member methods using brackets.
 See the `toISOString` format above.
 * [Gitpod](https://www.gitpod.io/): The future of applications is the web, so go for it.
 Using Gitpod allowed me to change my PC without the need to re-setup my development environment (at least for this project).

-Have fun using it.
-Send me a message on [Twitter](https://twitter.com/fknipp), if you liked it.
+Have fun using this project.
+Send me a message on [Twitter](https://twitter.com/fknipp), if you like it.
+PRs are welcome.